What is ETL?

 Below is an overview of each step in the ETL process:

 - Extract: The first step is to extract data from its original source.
 During this step, both structured and unstructured data is collected into a single data warehouse.
 Typically, the extraction process will be handled automatically with the use of data management tools as opposed to manually collected.

 - Transform: The next step is to transform the raw data from various sources into a standardized format.
-This step is done to ensure data consistent, quality, and accessibility.
-In particular, transforming data involves several sub-processes such as cleaning, standardization, sorting, and verifying its accuracy.
+This step is done to ensure data consistency, quality, and accessibility.
+In particular, transforming data involves several sub-processes such as cleaning, standardizing, sorting, and verifying its accuracy.

 - Load: Finally, the last step in ETL is to load the standardized data into a single, centralized location such as a data warehouse.
 After this step, the data is now ready for analysis.